Osalotioman/the-intern-placee/CONTRIBUTING.md

 5. Start the development server:
     ```sh
-    npm start
+    npm run dev
     ```

-6. Open your browser and navigate to `http://localhost:3000`.
+6. Open your browser and navigate to `http://localhost:5173`.
+(This might happen automatically depending on your setup)

 Thank you for contributing! 🙏